apache/arrow/docs/source/cpp/streaming_execution.rst

 in either memory or computation time.
 Doing so causes all intermediate data to be fully materialized.
-To facilitate arbitrarily large inputs and more efficient resource usage, the Arrow C++ implementation also provides Acero (pronounced AH-serr-oh), a streaming query engine with which computations can be formulated and executed.
+To facilitate arbitrarily large inputs and more efficient resource usage, the Arrow C++ implementation also provides Acero, a streaming query engine with which computations can be formulated and executed.

 .. image:: simple_graph.svg